bdkauff/metMirror/README.md

 This prototype could easily be augmented with an automated feed of images, say from the Met's website, to create customized installations for exhibitions, special events and educational programs.

-NB: Inspired and built off of the talented [Andy Sigler's] (https://github.com/andySigler) Street Fighter Mirror.
+NB: Inspired and built off of the talented [Andy Sigler's] (https://github.com/andySigler) Street Fighter sketch.